 Visiting Disney World is supposed to be a happy time.
 However, waking up early, standing on long lines and paying a lot of money for food can be a big turn off.
 As Florida natives and frequent visitors the the Happiest Place on Earth we’ve learned a lot.
-Here are tips for a pleasant Disney experience.
+Below are our tips for a pleasant Disney experience.

 Avoid peak dates when visiting Disney World

 I realize Disney is always packed but avoiding holiday weekends and spring and summer breaks will make the crowds more bearable.
 We went the weekend after Labor Day which I believe by this time all schools across the country had started and although it was still crowded the crowds were manageable and most rides had no more than a 35 min wait time if you didn’t have the FastPass.
+Visiting Disney for Mickey’s Not So Scary Halloween?
+Read my specific tips for this special event here.

 Sign up for My Disney Experience